 The Japanese Award for Outstanding Research on Development is a competitive research grant program under the Global Development Awards Competition 2019.
 The Awards Competition is administered by GDN, funded under the Policy and Human Resources Development Fund (PHRD) trust fund managed by the World Bank and generously supported by the Government of Japan.
 This award program identifies and funds outstanding research proposals in developing and transition countries with high potential for excellence in research and clear policy implications for addressing development issues.
 The program provides grants under two main categories: The Japanese Award for Outstanding Research on Development and the Japanese Award for Most Innovative Development Project.
-The Japanese Award for Outstanding Research on Development 2019 is now accepting applications.

 Since its inception in 2000, GDN has awarded roughly US$ 4 million in research and project grants to finalists and winners.
 Nearly 8,800 researchers and development practitioners from developing countries and transition countries have participated in the competition and more than 200 awards have been conferred till date.
 Learn more about the Global Development Awards Competition.